EfrenDaMo/DatabaseProyect/README.md

 - [`90c8501`](https://github.com/EfrenDaMo/DatabaseProyect/commit/90c8501e5e04315a42974a367dbe4f88a1dc6795) Fixed seg fault near the beginning of system, fixed screen clearing to work on most systems

-- `Current` Refactored to improve file handling and user prompts, added platform-specific includes for Windows and Linux.
+- [`69d0638`](https://github.com/EfrenDaMo/DatabaseProyect/commit/69d063820249ec7f932e84abcfa46011a46e4f0f) Refactored to improve file handling and user prompts, added platform-specific includes for Windows and Linux.

+- `Current` Implemented the return to all the previous menus

 ### Thanks && other stuff